MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 1. If there's no information about the account that was involved, you can go to the endpoint and check which account was logged in at the time of the alert.

 **Remediation**

-Use the [SAMRi10 tool](https://gallery.technet.microsoft.com/SAMRi10-Hardening-Remote-48d94b5b) to harden your environment against this technique.
-If the tool isn't applicable to your domain controller:

 1. Is the computer running a vulnerability scanning tool?
 1. Investigate whether the specific queried users and groups in the attack are privileged or high value accounts (that is, CEO, CFO, IT management, and so on).
 If so, look at other activity on the endpoint as well and monitor computers that the queried accounts are logged into, as they're probably targets for lateral movement.